Hydevs-Corp/archi/README.md

 -   `jsonOutputFile`: Name of the JSON output file containing the tree structure
 -   `markdownOutputFile`: Name of the Markdown output file with tree visualization
 -   `reportOutputFile`: Name of the architectural analysis report file
--   `estimationFile`: Name of the estimation report file (count-only mode)
+-   `estimationFile`: Name of the estimation report file (estimate mode)
 -   `fileAnalysisModel`: AI model to use for individual file content analysis
 -   `folderAnalysisModel`: AI model to use for folder content analysis
 -   `architectureAnalysisModel`: AI model to use for architectural analysis